monkeyraptor/getFactors.js/README.md

 > This snippet accomodates positive and negative integer (non-zero) under (absolute) 1 billion (-1,000,000,000 or 1,000,000,000).

 > It only receives one argument (input).

+> It does not have the imaginary handler.
+For instance the i &times; i = -1, it's not included here.

 ## Output
 > The output will be an array for both **valid** and **invalid** inputs.